-Consumer Attributes TMD indicator Product description including key attributes Consumer's investment objecti ve Capital Growth Not considered in target market The investment objective of the Fund is Capital Preservation In target market to provide investors with access to an actively managed portfolio of fixed Income Distribution In target market income strategies with an aim to deliver returns in excess of the Bloomberg AusBond Bank Bill Index, after fees and expenses (but before taxes), over the short to medium term.
-Consumer's intended product use (% of Investable Assets) Standalone (up to 100%) Not considered in target market The Fund has a medium level of Major allocation (up to 75%) Not considered in target market diversification and is generally suitable as a core, or minor allocation within an Core component (up to 50%) In target market investor's portfolio.
-Minor allocation (up to 25%) In target market Satellite allocation (up to 10%) In target market Consumer's investment timefra ime Minimum investment timeframe 3 Years At least three years Consumer's Risk (ability to bea ar loss) and Return profile Low Not considered in target market The Responsible Entity considers the Medium In target market risk level of the Fund to be medium.
-High Not considered in target market Very high Not considered in target market Extremely high Not considered in target market Consumer's need to access cap Consumer's need to access capital Within one week of request Not considered in target market Under normal circumstances, Within one month of request In target market withdrawals are typically paid within 10 Business Days.
-Within three months of request In target market 2 domeoo 2 ujo.
-Within one year of request In target market Within 5 years of request In target market Within 10 years of request In target market 10 years or more In target market
+Consumer Attributes TMD indicator Product description including key attributes Capital Preservation Not considered in target market The investment objective of the Fund Income Distribution Not considered in target market to outperform the MSCI World ex Australia Index - NR, in Australian dollar terms after fees and expenses (but before taxes), over the medium to longer term.
+Consumer's intended product use (% of Investable Assets) Standalone (up to 100%) Not considered in target market The Fund has a medium level of Major allocation (up to 75%) Not considered in target market diversification and is generally suitable as a minor allocation within an Core component (up to 50%) Not considered in target market investor's portfolio.
+Minor allocation (up to 25%) In target market Satellite allocation (up to 10%) In target market Consumer's investment timeframe Minimum investment timeframe 5 Years At least five years.
+Consumer's Risk (ability to bea ar loss) and Return profile Low Not considered in target market The Responsible Entity considers the Medium Not considered in target market risk level of the Fund to be very high.
+High Not considered in target market Very high In target market Extremely high Not considered in target market Consumer's need to access cap ital Within one week of request Not considered in target market Under normal circumstances, Within one month of request In target market withdrawals are typically paid within 10 Business Days.
+Within three months of request In target market Within one year of request In target market Within 5 years of request In target market Within 10 years of request In target market 10 years or more In target market